json-api/json-api/README.md

 Documentation for the [application/vnd.api+json media type](http://www.iana.org/assignments/media-types/application/vnd.api+json),
-a standard for APIs that use JSON.
+a specification for APIs that use JSON.
 This repository is the source code for [http://jsonapi.org](http://jsonapi.org).